omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Event SetDepositVerifierCalled (emitted in vault contracts)

-Chain maintainer chan change deposit verification for a vault by switching to a new deposit verifier, which is a contract that verifies validity of a Plasma deposit.
+The Chain maintainer can change deposit verification for a vault by switching to a new deposit verifier, which is a contract that verifies the validity of a Plasma deposit.
 Change of a verifier takes effect after 2 exit periods.
-User can inspect the source code of the new deposit verifier to examine whether it is safe to use.
+User should inspect the source code of the new deposit verifier to examine whether it is safe to use.
 ```
 event VaultRegistered(
     uint256 vaultId, // id of the vault in the Plasma Framework